wapiti-scanner/wapiti/doc/FAQ.md

 Yes you can follow me on Twitter @devl00p.
 My website is http://devloop.users.sourceforge.net/
 I write some CTF walkthrough.
-Articles are in french though.
+Articles are in French though.